jennerdulce/301-retro.md/README.md

 ### 4. What still puzzles me, or what do I need to learn more about?
 - REGEX: Remember to use if statements
 - Remember that you can create more than 1 regex criteria and use both to filter out data that you want.

+## Retro 5: Heroku Deployment
+### 1. What went well, that I might forget if I don’t write down?
+- .slice()
+- .split()
+-.join()

+### 2. What did I learn today?
+- That CSS can get very messy if you do not separate code into mutiple CSS files.

+### 3. What should I do differently next time?
+- Alter 1 thing at a time
+- Make sure that I keep chunks of code together so that it is more organized

+### 4. What still puzzles me, or what do I need to learn more about?
+- How to build a server and what each line means when building it.

+## Retro 6: NODE, EXPRESS, and APIs
+### 1. What went well, that I might forget if I don’t write down?
+- How to build a server.
+However, this skill will continue to be developed for the rest of the cirriculum

+### 2. What did I learn today?
+- I learned that we are able to access input through AJAX SETTINGS that is in the app.js file in the front it.
+Data must be in AJAX settings in order to be retrieved in the backend.

+### 3.What should I do differently next time?
+- Nothing I feel I should do differently next time.
+Had a good understanding and the lab went smoothly

+### 4.What still puzzles me, or what do I need to learn more about?
+- Exactly what each part does.
+We learned specific commands but would like a more in-depth explanation as to how things work.
+Or is it just better to accept the backend magic?